jeffreykegler/old_kollos/notes/misc/strand.md

 of the symbol which allowed the dot to be moved forward.

+If a node is *not* a prediction,

-The cause may be either a terminal node or a non-terminal node.
+* its cause may be either a terminal node or a non-terminal node;

-If the cause is a non-terminal node, that node must be a completion.
+* if its cause is a non-terminal node, then its cause must also be a completion;

-The predecessor is always
+* its predecessor is always
   a non-terminal node,
   and is never a completion.

-A cause can be a terminal node or a non-terminal node.
+If a bocage node *is* a prediction,

-Predictions never have predecessors.
-With one exception,
-predictions have causes.
-In the initial parse,
+* its predecessor will always be undefined;

-the prediction of the start rule will not have a cause.
+* it will not have a cause, if the prediction is of the start rule;

-All other predictions have causes.
-In the case of a non-nucleotide rule, the cause of an prediction is the medial rule from which it was created.
+* if the prediction is not of the start rule, its cause will be the medial bocage node from which it was created.

 Readers familiar with
 the links as currently implemented in